-a.
-Dead Ball Fouls

-- i.
-When the ball becomes dead in possession of a player, they shall not:

-- intentionally kick the ball,

-- spike the ball into the ground, or

-- throw the ball high into the air.
+- a.
+Dead Ball Fouls - i.
+When the ball becomes dead in possession of a player, they shall not: - 7. intentionally kick the ball, - 8. spike the ball into the ground, or - 9. throw the ball high into the air. - b.
+Prohibited Acts - i.

-- Penalty: Unsportsmanlike Conduct, 10 yards, and if flagrant, the offender will be disqualified

-b.
-Prohibited Acts

-- i.
 There shall be no unsportsmanlike conduct by players or non-players.
-Examples include, but are not limited to the following: - Attempting to influence a decision by an official.
+Examples include, but are not limited to the following: - 10.
+Attempting to influence a decision by an official. - 11.
+Disrespectfully addressing the official. - 12.
+Indicating objections to an official's decision. - 13.
+Holding an unauthorized conference, or being on the field illegally. - 14.
+Using profanity or taunting, insulting, or vulgar language or gestures. - 15.
+Intentionally contacting a game official (DQ)